agenteo/agenteo.github.com/source/_posts/2015-05-11-ignorance-driven-development.md

 **Requirements will change and software design has to adapt.**

 Software engineering is not like other forms of engineering where the product is limited by its physical form--once you build a pedestrian bridge it can't become a train bridge it will need to be rebuilt.
-Software is like a pedestrian bridge built with Lego bricks that can be shuffled or switched to become a train bridge using an evolving **supple design** as business requirements change.
+Software is like a pedestrian bridge built with Lego bricks that can be reshuffled to become a train bridge using an evolving **supple design** as business requirements change.

 ### The *programming language* one